Officials work to pinpoint cause of ‘Armageddon’-like blasts

-LAWRENCE — Investigators worked Friday to pinpoint the cause of a series of dramatic natural gas explosions that killed a teenager who had just gotten his driver’s license and was sitting in his car, injured at least 25 others and left dozens of homes in smoldering ruins.
+LAWRENCE, Mass. — Investigators worked Friday to pinpoint the cause of a series of fiery natural gas explosions that killed a teen driver in his car just hours after he got his license, injured at least 25 others and left dozens of homes in smoldering ruins.

-Authorities said an estimated 8,000 people were displaced at the height of Thursday’s post-explosion chaos in three towns north of Boston that were rocked by the disaster.
+Authorities said an estimated 8,000 people were displaced at the height of Thursday’s post-explosion chaos in three towns north of Boston rocked by the disaster.
 Most were still waiting, shaken and exhausted, to be allowed to return to their homes.

-The National Transportation Safety Board sent a team to help investigate, saying pipelines are within its jurisdiction.
+The National Transportation Safety Board sent a team to help investigate the disaster in a state where some of the aging gas pipeline system dates to the 1860s.

-The rapid-fire series of gas explosions that one official described as “Armageddon” ignited fires in 60 to 80 homes in Lawrence, Andover and North Andover, forcing entire neighborhoods to evacuate as crews scrambled to fight the flames and shut off the gas and electricity.
+The rapid-fire series of gas explosions that one official described as “Armageddon” ignited fires in 60 to 80 homes in the working-class towns of Lawrence, Andover and North Andover, forcing entire neighborhoods to evacuate as crews scrambled to fight the flames and shut off the gas and electricity.

-Gas and electricity remained shut off Friday in most of the area, and entire neighborhoods were eerily deserted.
+Gas and electricity remained shut down Friday in most of the area, and entire neighborhoods were eerily deserted.

 Authorities said Leonel Rondon, 18, of Lawrence, died after a chimney toppled by an exploding house crashed into his car.
-He was rushed to a Boston hospital and pronounced dead there Thursday evening.
+He was rushed to a Boston hospital and pronounced dead Thursday evening.

 Rondon, a musician who went by the name DJ Blaze, had just gotten his driver’s license, grieving friends and relatives told The Boston Globe.
 “It’s crazy how this happened,” said a friend, Cassandra Carrion.

-The state Registry of Motor Vehicles said Rondon had been issued his driver’s license earlier Thursday.
+The state Registry of Motor Vehicles said Rondon had been issued his driver’s license only hours earlier Thursday.

 Massachusetts State Police urged all residents with homes serviced by Columbia Gas in the three communities to evacuate, snarling traffic and causing widespread confusion as residents and local officials struggled to understand what was happening.
 Some 400 people spent the night in shelters, and school was canceled Friday as families waited to return to their homes.

-Gov. Charlie Baker said state and local authorities were investigating but that it could take days or weeks before they turn up answers, acknowledging the “massive inconvenience” for those displaced by the explosions.
-He said hundreds of gas technicians were going house-to-house to ensure each was safe.
+Gov. Charlie Baker said state and local authorities were investigating but it could take days or weeks before they turn up answers, acknowledging the “massive inconvenience” for those displaced by the explosions.
+He said hundreds of gas technicians were going house-to-house to ensure each was safe, and declared a state of emergency for the affected area so the state could take over recovery efforts.

-Columbia Gas was sued in 2014 after a strip club was destroyed in a natural gas explosion two years earlier.

-The November 2012 explosion in Springfield, Massachusetts, was caused when a Columbia employee accidentally punctured a gas line while probing for a leak.
-The blast leveled the Scores Gentleman’s Club, injuring about 20 people and damaging dozens of other buildings.
-The club owner and the gas company eventually settled the case.

-“You don’t know if your house is going to go up or your apartment,” he said.
-“It happened all of a sudden, no one knew how it started and everything.”
-His apartment was not damaged but he has still not been allowed to return because there is no power.
+Capturing the mounting sense of frustration, Democratic U.S. Rep. Seth Moulton tweeted that he had called the utility’s president several times with no response.
+“Everyone wants answers.
+And we deserve them,” Moulton said.

+The Massachusetts’ gas pipeline system is among the oldest in the country, as much as 157 years old in some places, according to the Conservation Law Foundation, an environmental advocacy group.

+At least one story of heroism emerged from the ashes: that of Lawrence police officer Ivan Soto.
+His house burned nearly to the ground, but after rushing home to check on his family and warn his neighbors to evacuate, he went back on patrol.

+“He actually stayed on duty even though his house was burning down” neighbor Christel Nazario told The Associated Press.
+“I don’t know how he did it.”

-The three communities house more than 146,000 residents about 26 miles (40 kilometers) north of Boston, near the New Hampshire border.
+The three communities house more than 146,000 residents about 26 miles north of Boston, near the New Hampshire border.
 Lawrence, the largest of them, is a majority Latino city with a population of about 80,000.

 Lawrence Mayor Dan Rivera reassured immigrants who might not be living in his city legally that they had nothing to fear.